top of page

 Maybe do some limited reps of squatting and lunging exercises with only body weight to assess the ability to bend and hinge with stable knees.

 Drills and exercises mixed in, ie; range of motion, running posture, A/B Skips.
-Once again, these activities are also movement screens along with prompting the need to stretch more.
+Once again, these activities are also movement screens (noting how the athlete moves) along with prompting the need to stretch more.

 The Meat of the Workout